thatjohnmartin/technicallyadvertising/content/posts/gatekeepers.md

 Date: 2014-12-20 12:01
 Tags: advertising

+I have a shitty commute, and so I end up listening to many of podcasts.

 http://sixcolors.com/post/2014/12/no-other-gatekeeper-but-me/

 > Being the sole proprietor of a web site means you’re not insulated.
 By accepting weekly sponsors